-Melbourne based jeweller, Georgie Harrison, creates jewellery using an amalgam of old and new techniques, sculpted by hand and digitally.
+Melbourne based jeweller, Georgie Harrison, uses an amalgam of old and new techniques to create jewellery crafted by hand and tech.

 Georgie acknowledges the Wurundjeri people of the Kulin nation, Traditional Custodians of the land on which she lives and works, and pays respects to their Elders past and present.
 Always was, always will be Aboriginal land.